course-dprep/imdb-votes-vs-ratings/README.md

 - **Make** – Installation guide: [here](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation/make/)
 - **R** – Installation guide: [here](https://tilburgsciencehub.com/building-blocks/configure-your-computer/setup/software/r/)

-Before running the project with `make`, you must first install all required R packages.

-Run the following command once in your terminal:
+Before running the project with `make`, you must first install all required R packages.You can do this by running this following command in your terminal once:
 ```bash
 Rscript src/1-raw-data/installing_packages_DIY.R
 ```